Christina S. Beck, Ph.D.

 Past Editor, Communication Yearbook

-Specialization: Health and Media; Language and Social Interaction; Popular Culture and Fandom
+Specialization: Popular Culture and Fandom; Health and Media; Language and Social Interaction

 Schoonover Center 426

-Professor in the School of Communication Studies at Ohio University, Dr. Beck is honored to serve as the 102nd President of the National Communication Association.
-She has also served as President of the Central States Communication Association, Editor of Communication Yearbook (volumes 30-33), and Book Review Editor for Journal of Health Communication: International Perspectives.
+Professor in the School of Communication Studies at Ohio University, Dr. Beck has also served as President of the National Communication Association and Central States Communication Association, Editor of Communication Yearbook (volumes 30-33), and Book Review Editor for Journal of Health Communication: International Perspectives.
 In addition to numerous book chapters, journal articles, and conference presentations, Beck has published four award-winning books in the areas of health communication and gender: The lynching of language: Gender, politics, and power in the Hill-Thomas hearings (co-edited with Sandra Ragan, Lynda Kaid, and Dianne Bystromm, University of Illinois Press), Partnership for health: Building relationships between women and health caregivers (co-authored with Sandra Ragan and Athena DuPre, Erlbaum), Communicating for better health: A guide through the medical mazes (Allyn & Bacon), and Narrative, health, and healing: Communication theory, research, and practice (co-edited with Lynn Harter and Phyllis Japp, Erlbaum).

 Released in 2015, Beck’s most recent book, Celebrity Health Narratives and the Public Health (with co-authors Nate Simmons, Stellina Chapman, Kelly Tenzek, and Stephanie Ruhl, McFarland), bridges her work in health communication, popular culture, fandom, and media audiences.
+Her most recent book, the Routledge Handbook of Communication and Bullying (2018; co-edited with Richard West), emerged from her NCA Presidential Initiative that included founding the NCA Anti-Bullying Project.
 She is currently working on a book project on soap opera fan narratives with the working title, My World Just Stopped Turning: Intersections between Soap Opera Fandom and Concurrent Life Narratives.